 Mary J. Novak, J.D., M.A.P.S

-Mary J. Novak serves Georgetown Law Center as a mission integrator, spiritual director, and Adjunct Professor of Law with a particular focus at the intersection of psychology, spirituality, and the work of justice.
+Mary previously served Georgetown University Law Center as Associate Director of Mission Integration, spiritual director, and Adjunct Professor of Law, with a particular focus at the intersection of psychology, spirituality, and the work of justice.
 Mary studied and trained in theology, spirituality, and spiritual direction at Santa Clara University and the Washington Theological Union from which she earned a Masters of Arts in Pastoral Studies.
 She has extensive experience in pastoral ministry, including the ministry of spiritual direction, having served in hospitals and universities for over 15 years.
 Prior to coming to Georgetown Law, Mary served for two years as a spiritual director at the St. Luke Institute in Silver Spring, Maryland.

 A graduate of Santa Clara University Law School, Mary practiced for over a decade in the areas of California water, energy, environmental, and natural resources law, first at Orrick, Herrington & Sutcliffe and then at Ellison & Schneider.
 While at Orrick, she served on a team pursuing a capital appeal for a man on the largest death row in the United States.
 She was a member of the Clinical Law Faculty at Santa Clara University Law School and later, she served as the Director for Faculty Development in what is now the Ignatian Center for Jesuit Education at Santa Clara University.